tandasat/DumpVTable/README.md

 ![After](/img/after.png)

 That's it.
 Have fun!

 Note
 -----------------
 - When you see the error message 'ERROR: CoCreateInstance returned 80040154', you will need to register the target file with a command line option '-r'.
+- When you see the error message 'ERROR: File mismatch [<path>]', you will need to specify <path> as a target file.

 Supported Platforms
 -----------------
 - Windows XP SP3
-- 7 SP1
+- Windows 7 SP1
 - IDA Pro Standard version 6 and later.
 - Cannot handle 64bit target files.